-FIG. 1: (Color online) a) From bottom to top: Emitted timedomain THz electric field from surfaces of etched GaAs, passivated GaAs, etched InSb and passivated InSb - the etched samples act as references.
-The peak of THz pulses emitted from InAs (not shown) was $+550 \,\mathrm{Vm}^{-1}$.
-The oscillations after the main pulse result from the THz absorption lines of atmospheric water vapour.
-Passivation produces no noticeable change in $E{\rm THz}$ for InSb, but causes the polarity to flip and the amplitude to decrease for GaAs.
-Inset: schematic of experimental geometry, showing the infra-red (IR) emitter pump beam at 45° to the emitter, and the radiated THz pulse. b) Peak of simulated THz electric field emission from GaAs surfaces, versus surface pinning potential energy eV{pin} relative to the bandgap energy $E{\Gamma}=1.42\,\mathrm{eV}.$ Dotted horizontal lines represent the relative measured peak fields for the passivated (top) and etched reference (bottom) samples.
-Inset: Simulated electrostatic potential 50 fs after the arrival of the infrared pump pulse, as a function of depth z into the semiconductor, for $V{\rm pin} = 0.355\,{\rm V}$ (solid line) and $V{\rm pin} = 0\,{\rm V}$ (dashed line).
+FIG. 1.
+(Color online) (a) From bottom to top: Emitted time-domain terahertz electric field from surfaces of etched GaAs, passivated GaAs, etched InSb, and passivated InSb-the etched samples act as references.
+The peak of terahertz pulses emitted from InAs (not shown) was +550 V m-1.
+The oscillations after the main pulse result from the terahertz absorption lines of atmospheric water vapor.
+Passivation produces no noticeable change in $E{THz}$ for InSb but causes the polarity to flip and the amplitude to decrease for GaAs.
+Inset: Schematic of experimental geometry showing the infrared (IR) emitter pump beam at 45° to the emitter and the radiated terahertz pulse. (b) Peak of simulated terahertz electric field emission from GaAs surfaces vs surface pinning potential energy $eV{\rm pin}$ relative to the band gap energy $E{\Gamma}$ =1.42 eV.
+Dotted horizontal lines represent the relative measured peak fields for the passivated (top) and etched reference (bottom) samples.
+Inset: Simulated electrostatic potential 50 fs after the arrival of the infrared pump pulse as a function of depth z into the semiconductor for $V{pin}$ =0.355 V (solid line) and $V{\text{nin}}=0$ V (dashed line).

-semiconductors[15], or to probe the surface charge distribution.
-At the typical pump fluences available with unamplified Ti:sapphire lasers, the dominant THz radiation mechanism in (100) GaAs is charge separation under the surface field, while for higher mobility semiconductors such as (100) InAs it is the photo-Dember effect[11] (the difference in electron and hole mobility).
-At higher fluences, and for (110) and (111) crystal cuts, THz emission from optical rectification becomes significant.[16]
+while for higher mobility semiconductors such as (100) InAs it is the photo-Dember effect (the difference in electron and hole mobilities).
+At higher fluences, and for (110) and (111) crystal cuts, terahertz emission from optical rectification becomes significant.

-The THz emission from the surfaces of the passivated and reference samples was measured, and is shown in Fig. 1(a).
-The polarity of the THz electric field from the etched GaAs sample was opposite to that of InAs (not shown), while for passivated GaAs the radiated pulses had the same polarity as InAs.
+The terahertz emission from the surfaces of the passivated and reference samples was measured and is shown in Fig. 1(a).
+The polarity of the terahertz electric field from the etched GaAs sample was opposite to that of InAs (not shown), while for passivated GaAs the radiated pulses had the same polarity as InAs.
 The polarity change suggests that passivation suppresses the surface states that create the surface field, namely that passivated GaAs acts as a photo-Dember emitter.
-No significant change in the THz emission from samples of InSb was observed after applying the same passivation process, since InSb (like

-InAs) is primarily a photo-Dember emitter (Fig. 1).[16]
+No significant change in the terahertz emission from samples of InSb was observed after applying the same passivation process, since InSb (like InAs) is primarily a photo-Dember emitter (Fig. 1).

-We have used a three-dimensional carrier dynamics simulation[11] to investigate how changes to the surface states in GaAs alter THz emission.
-The influence of surface defects can be described by the pinning of the electrostatic potential at the surface, where the potential relative to the bulk is V{pin} .
-Fig. 1(b) indicates the peak of the simulated THz electric field as $V{\rm pin}$ is varied.
-With no Fermi level pinning $(V{pin} = 0)$ the simulated THz radiation has the same sign as InAs, and the semiconductor acts as a photo-Dember emitter - there is no surface field, as the inset to Fig. 1(b) indicates.
-As $V{\rm pin}$ becomes increasingly negative the simulated field strength changes in sign, owing to the surface field component.
-Therefore, assuming that the passivated GaAs sample has $V{pin} = 0$, the pinning potential in the etched sample can be estimated from the relative emission amplitudes as $V{\text{pin}} = -0.25 E{\Gamma}/e = 0.355 \text{ V}.$
+We have used a three-dimensional carrier dynamics simulation to investigate how changes to the surface states in GaAs alter terahertz emission.
+The influence of surface defects can be described by the pinning of the electrostatic potential at the surface, where the potential relative to the bulk is $V{\text{pin}}$ .
+Figure 1(b) indicates the peak of the simulated terahertz electric field as a function of $V{\text{pin}}$ .
+With no Fermi level pinning $(V{pin}=0)$ the simulated terahertz radiation has the same sign as InAs, and the semiconductor acts as a photo-Dember emitter-there is no surface field, as the inset to Fig. 1(b) indicates.
+As $V{pin}$ becomes increasingly negative the simulated field strength changes in sign, owing to the surface field component.
+Therefore, assuming that the passivated GaAs sample has $V{pin}=0$ , the pinning potential in the etched sample can be estimated from the relative emission amplitudes as $V{\text{pin}} \leq -0.25 E{\Gamma}/e = 0.355 \text{ V}.$